KilimcininKorOglu/hermes-euicc-manager/docs/NEW_FEATURES.md

 ## Library Version

-These features require euicc-go library v1.2.1 or later.
+These features require euicc-go library v1.2.2 or later.

+**Important:** v1.2.2 fixes critical ExtCardResource memory parsing bug that was returning zeros.
+Always use v1.2.2+ for accurate memory information in `chip-info` command.

 To check your library version:
 ```bash